 What are some of your favorite labels, DJs, producers at the moment?

 My favourite DJ is Stingray, I also love his productions.
 I don’t follow any producer in particular to be honest – I listen to everything!!!
 That way I have a chance to be fresh always and not stick to the same thing!

 What’s on the horizon for yourself in terms of live dates?
 Any plans to play in the UK?

-I wish to visit UK soon, however have no plans yet.
-I am deeply in love with the UK sound I never was categorising the sounds I love, but recently i understood – UK is something I am reacting a lot when I am searching for the records.
+I wish to visit the UK soon, however have no plans yet.
+I am deeply in love with the UK sound.
+I never tend to categorise the sounds I love, but recently I understood – UK is something I am reacting to a lot when I am searching for the records.

 Interview by: James Acquaye Nortey-Glover